dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 In macOS Sonoma, this seems to have been further weakened and some hubs may not be functional.

 Alternative way is making sure to enable "Remote Login" in General -> Sharing before updating, which will enable SSH.
 That means you can take control using Terminal in another system by typing `ssh username@lan-ip-address` and your password.
-After that run Post Install Volume Patching by typing `/Applications/OpenCore-Patcher.app/Contents/MacOS/OpenCore-Patcher --patch-sys-vol` and finally `sudo reboot`.
+After that run Post Install Volume Patching by typing `/Applications/OpenCore-Patcher.app/Contents/MacOS/OpenCore-Patcher --patch_sys_vol` and finally `sudo reboot`.

 :::